sa6mwa/emrun/README.md

    `/proc/self/fd/<n>`.
 2. `Run`, `RunIO`, and `Do` call `Open`, execute using `exec.CommandContext`, and close the file descriptor after the process exits.
+3. If the kernel refuses to execute the anonymous file (for example SELinux or AppArmor report `EACCES`/`EPERM`), the payload is atomically copied to a secure temporary file, permissioned `0700`, and the command is retried from disk.
+Temporary files are removed automatically on `Close()`.

-Because the backing file exists only in memory, nothing ever hits disk.
-The file descriptor is closed immediately after execution, keeping the footprint small.
+Because the backing file exists only in memory in the common case, nothing ever hits disk.
+The file descriptor is closed immediately after successful execution, keeping the footprint small.

 ## Caveats and Platform Notes
 - **SELinux / AppArmor**: Some distributions ship with policies that forbid